The way to avoid performance problems when implementing a federal-level information system

 Before the problems with the web server's CPU utilization were identified, stages of 10% of the target intensity (from 10% to 110%) had been set in the methodology to find the maximum performance.
 In the current configuration, it was clear that starting with 10% intensity did not make sense.
-To solve this problem, we decided to introduce into the test plan "micro stages" of 0.5% of the load from the target load up to 10% (20 stages).
+To solve this problem, we decided to introduce into the test plan "micro stages" of 0.5% of the load from the target load up to 10% (20 stages) for synthetic performance monitoring.

 The results of load testing showed that the given configuration for the system is far from the stated performance requirements.
 The maximum system performance was 2% of the target performance.

-The reasons for the system performance limitations were localized and recommendations for their elimination were described in detail.
+The reasons for the system performance limitations were localized due to synthetic monitoring and recommendations for their elimination were described in detail.